apache/comdev-working-groups/wg-sharpeners/README.md

 A Sharpener will subscribe to the project's mailing lists and mostly listen.
 They will comment constructively when they see something that may be improved or when they have useful suggestions for the community.

-They will report concerns back to the board, via
-<private> sections in the ComDev report, under a new "Workgroups"
- section that will be created for this purpose.
-Any comments made to the board will be provided in advance to the project PMC via the private@ mailing list.
+There may be rare situations in which specific unaddressed concerns may be [escalated](escalation.md) to the board.

 See [use-cases](use-cases.md) for possible categories of interest/involvement.
 See also [red-flags](red-flags.md) for common